jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-manual-penetration-testing/index.md

 Automated tools' fast and superficial work enables pentesters to invest time in complex assessments.
 In fact,
-his is how proper pentesting is usually done.
+this is how proper pentesting is usually done.
 The tools contribute in one of its phases to what we could say they actually do:
 **vulnerability scanning**.